 BGE was the prime consultant for construction management and inspection services for this important project.
 With an accelerated pace of construction, BGE successfully managed challenges with a clear communication strategy and a battle-tested team of problem solvers.
 BGE’s utility subject matter experts provided countless solutions to complex utility relocation issues and successfully helped the client reach 95 percent completion of relocations within the first year of construction.

 Stakeholder communications and engagement were also key components of the project.
 Over 200 stakeholders required regular updates on tasks such as reconstructing 100 driveways, widening mainlines, demolishing 24 bridges, and building new interchanges, U-turns, and bicycle access.
 BGE’s state-of-the-art technology, SPYGLASS™, played a pivotal role in identifying construction phases and communicating them to the general public.

 SPYGLASS™ allowed the contractor to see beyond 2D plans.
 During inspections, BGE’s team updated work progress on mobile devices, allowing the implementation team to review and proactively address traffic control plan (TCP) issues.
 We prioritized utility relocations by examining phasing and used SPYGLASS™ for mapping alternative scenarios when timely relocation was uncertain.
 By providing instant access to information for the public and partners, we improved mobility and safety, allowing engineering and construction teams to focus on their tasks and avoid delays.

-As one team, TxDOT, BGE and CD&P, and the Texas A&M Transportation Institute have conducted over 500 public outreach events and over 30,000 emails, texts and phone calls.
-Quarterly, our public information outreach efforts provide project information to over 7 million users.
+As one team, TxDOT, BGE, CD&P, and the Texas A&M Transportation Institute conducted over 500 public outreach events and over 30,000 emails, texts, and phone calls.
+Our public information outreach efforts provided project information to over 7 million users.